solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 Glass-clear transparent, like most of these organisms, petrified silica formations that, on average, resemble a nut with a thick carapace and chambers inside.
 The chambers are created by thick girder constructions, the thick carapace being very porous.

 These forms, not depicted by Hahn, are quite common in the meteorites; they are probably sponge-like entities.
-We just wanted to describe this one species, whose image we will provide later.
+We just wanted to describe this single species, whose image we will provide later.

 #### _Carydion solidum_.
 N. sp.